janverschelde/PHCpack/src/doc/source/index.rst

 phc -e : SAGBI/Pieri homotopies to intersect linear subspaces
 -------------------------------------------------------------

+Numerical Schubert calculus is the development of numerical homotopy algorithms to solve Schubert problems.
+A classical problem in Schubert calculus is the problem of four lines:
+Given four lines in three dimensional space, find all lines that meet the four given lines in a point.
+If the lines are in general position, then there are exactly two lines that satisfy the problem specification.
+Numerical homotopy continuation methods deform a given generic problem into special position, solve the problem in special position, and then deform the solutions from the special into the generic problem.

+As Schubert calculus is a classical topic in algebraic geometry, what seems less well known is that Schubert calculus offers a solution to the output pole placement problem in linear systems control.
+The option phc -k offers one particular interface dedicated to the Pieri homotopies to solve the output pole placement problem.
+A related problem that can be solved with Schubert calculus is the completion of a matrix so that the completed matrix has a prescribed set of eigenvalues.

 There are three types of homotopies in numerical Schubert calculus:

 1. SAGBI homotopies solve hypersurface intersection conditions